 Joanne Cacciatore is an expert in traumatic grief, community development, psychology and mental health.
-Cacciatore is an associate professor at the School of Social Work.
+Cacciatore is a professor at the School of Social Work.
 Her research is focused in traumatic death and grief including etiology, epidemiology, culturally-appropriate interventions, social support, coping, meditation and mindfulness-based approaches.

 Cacciatore started The Selah Carefarm, the first carefarm for the traumatically bereaved in the U.S. and it's just outside of Sedona, Arizona.
 It’s 10 acres of farmland where bereaved family members can come to both give and receive connection, compassion, and understanding.
 All the animals on the carefarm have been rescued from abuse, neglect, and torture.